lacework/extensible-reporting/README.md

 ### Option 1:

 Use the compiled binary on the releases page.
-This is the easiest option as you do not need to install python3 and the required prerequisities through pip.
+This is the easiest option as you do not need to install python3 and the required prerequisites through pip.
 To execute this binary:
 - Download the corresponding binary based on your computer's OS: https://github.com/lacework-dev/extensible-reporting/releases/
 - If running on MacOS you will need to:
     1. Launch a terminal and `chmod +x generate_csa_report_mac`